HoshinoNii/Installer-Manifest-Demo/README.md

 **ASYNC - generateManifest(manifest)**
 -----------
-1. Takes in the signed manifest and outputs an json data that the installer can use
+1. Takes in the signed manifest and outputs an JSON data that the installer can use
 2. Accepts in 1 argument, the signed manifest.

 **[Function Operations are as shown]**
 1. Verify the manifest using the verifyManifest() function if it is invalid, throw an error and stop the function there.
 2. Create an array to store the data
-3. Parse through the manifest's resources and generate their own indivudal init data based on their data type and store them into the array.
+3. Parse through the manifest's resources and generate their own individual init data based on their data type and store them into the array.
 4. return the array result once it has been done.

 **ASYNC - verifyManifest(json)**
 -----------
 1. Takes in the signed manifest and verify its JWS signature.
-2. Takes in 1 argument, the manifest json itself.
+2. Takes in 1 argument, the manifest JSON itself.

 **[Function Operations are as shown]**
 1. Start by verifying its integrity from the jws key